learn-co-curriculum/dsc-measures-of-central-tendency/README.md

 ```

 For most people, the "mean" is what they think of as the "average".
 If I got paid \$20k and you got paid \$40k last year our "average" salary was \$30k.

+### Sample Mean vs. Population Mean

+Think back to the retirement age example above.
+The data set only included information about 11 individuals.
+There are certainly more than 11 people who retired out there but, for whatever reason, their data are not available.
+In mathematical terms, you would say the 11 individuals are a **sample** of the entire **population** of people who retired.

+As a data scientist, you will often run into situations where you do not have access to data on the entire population of people you might be interested in.
+Instead you will only have access to a smaller sample from the entire population.
+It will be your job to estimate features of the population based on the sample.
+As you might imagine, as the sample size increases (in other words: a larger fraction of the population is sampled), it approximates the population more accurately.

+The difference between sample and population does not impact the way you calculate mean - you still divide the sum of all values by the total number of values - but it is important to distinguish between a sample mean and population mean.
+This is why there are different mathematical symbols to represent them.
+The sample mean is represented by the $\bar{x}$ described above.
+The population mean is represented by the Greek letter, $\mu$ (mu, pronounced "mew").
+The distinction between sample and population metrics will pop up every now and then throughout the course so keep this in the back of your head.

 ## Median